zd3sf/esphome-docs/guides/contributing.rst

 :apiclass:`PollingComponent`.

 For any :apiclass:`Component` (which is nearly everything), the well-known ``set_timeout`` method is also available;
-this can be a handy alternative to implemeting a state machine.
+this can be a handy alternative to implementing a state machine.

 .. _a_note_about_custom_components: